Supporting Excellent Science Teaching for Georgia

 Section A. Officers of the Georgia Science Teachers Association.

-Paragraph 5.
+Paragraph 4.
 To provide that some continuity of administration will be maintained, the President-Elect will succeed the President.
 The Vice-President will become President-Elect in the event that the person elected to this office is unable to fulfill the responsibilities of the office.
 This policy of ascendancy pertains only to the President-Elect.

-Paragraph 6.
-In the event that the office of State President is vacated during the term of office, the President-Elect will ascend to that office, fill the unexpired term, and continue in the office for one (1) full term.
-In the event the office of District Director is vacated during the term of office, the President shall appoint someone to fill the unexpired District Director's term.
+Paragraph 5.
+In the event that the office of President is vacated during the term of office, the President-Elect will ascend to that office, fill the unexpired term, and continue in the office for one (1) full term.
+In the event the office of Executive Director is vacated during the term of office, the position would remain vacant for the remainder of the term.
+The President will fulfill the duties and responsibilities of the Executive Director or appoint current board member(s) to fulfill specific duties.
+The President will ascend to the Executive Director position at the end of the one year Presidential term.

 Section B. Election Procedures.